marcileski/git_assignment/README.md

 # git_assignment
-This repository contains an rainfall in Melbourne and Oxford over time.
+This repository contains an analysis of rainfall in Melbourne and Oxford over time.

 To run this analysis use the following command: